What do I do if the bank demands letters testamentary?

 The phrase “letters testamentary” refers to a legal document authorized by the probate court.
 It is issued by the clerk’s office.

 Letters testamentary evidence that you (or someone else) was appointed to administer the estate.
 Think of the letter like a power of attorney, but for someone who died.
 The letter can be provided to third parties who can rely on it when dealing with the estate.
+Get professional solutions for letters testamentary without a will.

 Why Banks Ask for Letters Testamentary